sarisabban/RosettaDesign/README.md

 ## Decription
 This is a python script that allows fixed backbone (fixbb) or flexible backbone (flxbb) design of a protein in PyRosetta using any of the following protocols:
+For Fixbb:
 1. Relax structure.
+2. Fixbb (designs the whole protein keeping the backbone fixed)
+3. Relax structure.

+For Flxbb (recommended):
+1. Relax structure.
 2. Remodel loops.
-3. Fixbb (designs the whole protein keeping the backbone fixed) or flxbb (designs the whole protein while allowing for a flexible backbone), with flxbb being the reccomended protocol.
+3. Flxbb (designs the whole protein while allowing for a flexible backbone).
-5. Refine layer: Make sure all protein layers and secondary structures have the correct amino acids.
+4. Refine layer: Make sure all protein layers and secondary structures have the correct amino acids.
+5. Relax designed structure.
 This script has only been tested in GNU/Linux.

 ## Requirements